 The first is that Waypoint uses a great zipper.
 It's strong, it does not snag, and the zipper pull is streamlined and understated.
 In other words, if you fall asleep and it scrunches up against your face, you aren't going to accidentally stab yourself.
 The second is that the pocket's interior fabric is a contrast to the rest of the scarf, a nice detail that makes it easier to find things.

 This attention to small details carries on to design.
-The solid color scarves feature gorgeous tones like peacock, hibiscus, and garnet while the neutral-but-not-boring shades include onyx (check it out here!) and 'greige'.
+The solid color scarves feature gorgeous tones like peacock, hibiscus, and garnet while the neutral-but-not-boring shades include onyx and 'greige'.
 I love that the colors are so rich and that they appeal to both travelers who appreciate a pop of color as well as those who like things more subdued.
 I'm absolutely smitten with their limited edition prints inspired by cities, by art, and by national parks.
 So creative!
 It was here that I found my dream scarf.
 No surprises - it was national parks all the way!

 We're not talking just any ol' park.
 Yellowstone National Park was the first national park in the United States and is generally considered to be the first national park in the world (thanks, Wikipedia!)
 While I haven't traveled to Yellowstone yet myself, visiting national parks is one of my favourite travel activities.
 I'm delighted that this scarf honors Yellowstone's legacy, paying homage to the remarkable park that changed travel, tourism, and conservation forever.

 I also think it's fantastic that a national park travel accessory is so beautiful and elegant.
 While there's nothing wrong with more rustic, rough-and-tumble designs that scream "I'm outdoorsy!", it's nice to have something that declares your park love in a minimalist fashion.